Temple Ahavat Shalom History

 Rabbi Matt Berger joined us July 1, 2020 as our Senior Rabbi as Rabbi Klein transitioned to Rabbi Emeritus.

 Cantor Deborah Jacobson joined our congregation as our first ordained cantor in 2005 and served through June 2016.
 We are grateful to her for her devotion to our congregation and for sharing her beautiful music and spirit with us for 11 years.

 Allison Rosoff, a gifted soloist, is joined us as our cantorial soloist during the summer of 2016.

 Part of the Temple we occupy today was built in 1981.
 Our sanctuary, office complex, and many of our Religious School classrooms were built in 1993.
 The Rabbi Gary Klein Youth Center was constructed in 2004.
 This center serves as a religious, educational and social center for our teens, a place where they can feel at home.
 The Ariel Goldman Memorial Library and Learning Center was constructed in 2007.

 Our households of approximately 500 families are not only headed by young and middle-aged adults, but also senior citizens.
 We have approximately 50 children in our Krieger Early Childhood Center and 150 children in the Weaner Religious School.
 Our members are proud to be a part of a diverse group of people who share a common commitment to ennobling our lives and the world through our identification with Judaism.

 We invite you to browse our website.
-If you have any questions or would like to get to know us better please feel free to call Rabbi Klein at 727.785.8811.
+If you have any questions or would like to get to know us better please feel free to call Rabbi Berger at 727.785.8811.